spatialthoughts/courses/code/python_foundation/11_working_with_pandas.md

 df = pd.read_csv(path)
 ```

 Once the file is read and a DataFrame object is created, we can inspect it using the `head()` method.
-You can see that we are not using `print()` here.
-Jupyter notebooks call the `display()` method on objects implicitely and gives us a nicely formatted output.
-This is very useful when dealing with DataFrames.

 ```python